Okarpets/NG-Project/README.md

 - `-exit` - End program execution

-- `replace <new-xlsx-file name>` - Allows you to change the current Excel file for writing
+- `-replace <new-xlsx-file name>` - Allows you to change the current Excel file for writing

 - `-code_get <url> <json_file OR typical command OR nothing>` - Returns the code from your get requests to the url